 Speak with your college counselor/school administrator/recommender to ensure they complete the recommendation form.
 Your recommender should be someone who can verify your school records and PSAT/SAT/ACT or other college entrance exam scores.

 You or your recommender can submit your transcript(s), extracurricular overview and/or resume, and any additional supporting documents via our secure Box Webpage or email to email@example.com.
 We will only accept Electronic Documentation.

 The deadline for the online application, recommender form, transcripts, and supporting documents is Sunday, March 7, 2021.
 All materials must be submitted by this date.
 Late submissions will be reviewed on a case-by-case basis.

 Request that your recommender submit your transcript(s), extracurricular overview and/or resume, and any additional supporting documents via email to firstname.lastname@example.org.
 Electronic documents are preferred, however hard-copies of documents can be mailed to the following address:

 Summer and Special Programs

 Georgetown University: School of Continuing Studies

-The Summer College Immersion program is directed by a live-in leadership team and staff from Georgetown University’s School of Continuing Studies, while all courses are taught by members of Georgetown’s prestigious faculty.
+SCIP is directed by a leadership team and staff from Georgetown University’s School of Continuing Studies and all courses are taught by members of Georgetown’s prestigious faculty.
 We also employ Georgetown undergraduates to serve as mentors for the high school students enrolled in the program.
-Our mentors lead reflection exercises, accompany students on field trips, serve as guides during workshops and leadership exercises, and act as advisors throughout the program and beyond.

 For questions or more information, please contact us at email@example.com or (202) 687-7087.